The Dice Tower Network

 Format of Show

 The keystone of On Board Games is a topic oriented round table discussion, frequently enhanced by listener feedback and questions.
-Donald Dennis and Erik Dewey are the co-hosts, and our third chair is filled by other gaming personalities.
+The hosts rotate between Donald Dennis, Erik Dewey, Isaac Shalev, Stephanie Straw, and Bruce Voge, while our guests are other insightful and dynamic gaming personalities.
 When we are lucky Scott Nicholson, our original co-host, drops by to share his gaming adventures.

-The review format has changed over time, and (d)evolved to our Review-a-palooza, where Donald and Erik discuss a selection of games ending with an older game.
-Games reviewed are from a variety of sources including the publishers as review copies.
+The review format has changed over time, and (d)evolved to our Review-a-palooza, where hosts discuss a selection of games ending with an older game.
+Games reviewed are from a variety of sources including some provided by the publishers as review copies.
+Contact email@example.com if you have a game you would like to submit for review.

 Fan-generated segments, topic suggestions, and review requests are always welcome.